EmilyPorter8/spreadsheet-CPTS321/README.md

 Emily Porter
 11741612

+# StyleCop Updates
+ SA 1010: Without changing this, StyleCop would have issue with List = [].
+ SA 1634 to  SA 1636: Don't need copyright at the start of files.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.